 Promotion System

 Under the supervision of the Board of Directors, Yamaha Corporation has established the Risk Management Committee as an advisory body to the president.
 The committee discusses risk management-related matters from a Companywide perspective and reports the results of these discussions to the president.
 In addition, the Working Group for BCP and Disaster Prevention Management, Working Group for Financial Management, Working Group for Compliance, Working Group for Export Control, and Working Group for Information Security have been established under the Risk Management Committee.
-These working groups set activity policies and monitor activities related to important Companywide themes.
+Chaired by an operating officer or managing executive officer, these working groups set activity policies and monitor activities related to important Companywide themes.
 The effectiveness and promotion status of risk management frameworks are verified and monitored via reports from executive officers to the Board of Directors.

 Risk Management System